ITheP/Arksplorer/Arksplorer/README.md

 - Minor reworking of other parts of interface
 - Major refactoring of code into proper classes etc.
 - Major restructuring of files
+- Misc. fixes and improvements
+- Multiple server.json files can be specified in /Servers/ (so server owners can just drop in their own)
 - Ordering by colour now possible!
 (Color order manually set in lookup data)
-- Misc. fixes and improvements
-- Multiple server.json files can be specified in /Servers/ (so server owners can just drop in their own)
+- Search by colour (including fuzzy searching of nearby colours)